How To Be The Consort of a Prince and Live Like The Duchess of Duke Street

 The Story of Rosa Lewis, Queen of Cooks and the Real Duchess of Duke Street

 Now the royal connection lives on.
 The current Prince of Wales lives just around the corner at St James’s – the palace built for Henry V111.
-It’s an area that has been at the very epicentre of royalty, the court and London’s glitterati for more than five hundred years.
+It’s an area that has been at the very epicenter of royalty, the court, and London’s glitterati for more than five hundred years.
 My favourite department store, Fortnum and Mason, is celebrated as Prince Charles’s local grocer of choice, and sells delicious organic beef form the Prince’s own Highgrove herd.
-Beyond the fascinating history and stellar location, I am intrigued and excited by the hotel’s bold leap into the 21st century with a mission to offer all the comfort and luxury of a contemporary four-star hotel with a passion for cutting edge sustainability.
+Beyond the fascinating history and stellar location, I am intrigued and excited by the hotel’s bold leap into the 21st century with a mission to offer all the comfort and luxury of a contemporary four-star hotel with a passion for cutting edge sustainability and sustainably sourced food.

 Horray!
-Who knew the EH lifestyle was so in vogue.
-Now I can live like a Duchess too.
+Who knew the Ethical Hedonist lifestyle was so in vogue.
+Now I can live like the Duchess of Duke Street too.
 The Cavendish has a lot to live up to.
 Will I want to move in like Richard Harris who famously lived at The Savoy Hotel, now another super duper sustainable hotel?
 Let’s find out.
 It’s lunchtime on a Sunday when I arrive at the hotel, which has a buzzing, metropolitan atmosphere, teeming with international guests.
 The hotel staff comes across as genuinely attentive and kind, and I am thrilled to see a magnificent portrait of Rosa in full evening dress, still keeping an eagle eye on guests from a suitable vantage point.

 A Room With A View, The London Eye and Duchy Organic Biscuits